Darkcast/tids/README.md

 ## Description

-Enable Touch ID Authentication for sudo on macOS, Secure Fingerprint Login for Elevated Privileges
+Enable Touch ID for sudo on macOS

+Get Fingerprint Authentication for Elevated Terminal Commands. \
-The `tids.sh` script is a straightforward utility designed to help macOS users enable Touch ID for `sudo` commands.
-This provides secure fingerprint authentication as a convenient password replacement whenever you need elevated privileges in your terminal.
-Get a seamless and secure experience, bypassing manual password entry for your administrative tasks.
+The `tids.sh` script simplifies the process of enabling Touch ID for sudo commands on macOS.
+It allows you to use secure fingerprint authentication as a password replacement for elevated privileges, making your command-line more convenient and secure.
+Eliminating manual repetitive password entry for administrative tasks with ease.

 ## Requirements